Axway/mft-convert/content/en/docs/TransferCFT/concepts/Create_transfers_Start_here/Write_transfer_modes.md

 locally determined using a symbolic variable.

-If a requester defines FNAME = &NFNAME and the server has not defined NFNAME, or vice- versa, the transfer does not go through and is interrupted.
+If a requester defines FNAME = &NFNAME and the server has not defined NFNAME, or vice-versa, the transfer does not go through and is interrupted.

-If a requester defines FNAME=&FNAME and the server has not defined NFNAME, or vice- versa, the transfer does not go through and is interrupted.
+If a requester defines FNAME=&FNAME and the server has not defined NFNAME, or vice-versa, the transfer does not go through and is interrupted.

 However, if the server/sender defines NFNAME and the file name is preceded with "\*", the requester/receiver can use the name of its choice